 Croly described the proposed publication as “radically progressive”.
 (18)

 Although a central mainstream argument surrounding Lippmann’s professional legacy is whether a journalist as close to his sources as Lippmann could abstain from the seduction of privilege himself.
-Often-debated mainstream historians ask – was Walter Lippmann an insider or an outsider?
-History proves this argument to be irrelevant distraction in that Lippmann succumbed to his temptations at birth.
-Born to an affluent Jewish family, Walter was quickly immersed in New York’s German-Jewish upper high-society, attending Sachs School for Boys, founded by Julius Sachs, of Goldman Sachs banking fame.
-Lippmann grew up an only child in what bio author Ronald Steel called “a gilded Jewish ghetto”, Steel adding:
+History proves this argument to be irrelevant in that Lippmann succumbed to his temptations at birth.
+Born to an affluent Jewish family, Walter was quickly immersed in New York’s upper high-society, attending Sachs School for Boys, founded by Julius Sachs, of Goldman Sachs banking fame.
+Ronald Steel adding:

 “Virtually everyone he [Lippmann] knew was wealthy, Jewish and of German background … [Lippmann and his friends] thought of themselves as part of a cultural and social elite.”(19)

-Throughout his career, Lippmann rarely mentioned that he was a Jew, yet overtly continued his elitist ways throughout his career and was a member of several gentlemen’s clubs in New York including the Metropolitan Club.
-(20) As were many of the men involved in this story, members of the same secret societies: the Century Club, the Lotus Club, the Cosmos Club, or the Pilgrims Society.
+Throughout his career, Lippmann was a member of several gentlemen’s clubs in New York including the Metropolitan Club.
+(20) As were many of the men involved in this story, the Century Club, the Lotus Club, the Cosmos Club, the Pilgrims Society among the most popular.
 And Lippmann frequented more than one.
 It is not an understatement to suggest Lippmann was a central force in the shaping of what American journalism would be for the remainder of the 20th century.
 It merely being documented historical fact Lippmann is regarded generally as one of the most important journalists of the 20th century, many even considering Lippmann the very “father of modern American journalism” and his most famous work, Public Opinion, regarded as “the founding book on modern journalism”, as well as “the founding book in American media studies”.
 (21)(22)(23)(24)

-Lippmann would play a key role in the initial development of The Inquiry, first setting up headquarters at the New York Public Library with fellow Harvard alum, summa cum laude, Master of Arts, and future US president Archibald Cary Coolidge; and professor of History at Columbia University, BA, PhD, managing editor of the infamous 11th edition of the Encyclopedia Britannica, President Emeritus Carnegie Endowment, and one hell of a model Canadian, James Thomson Shotwell; and Colonel House’s Jewish brother-in-law, BS, BA, MA, Harvard, Century Club member, Director of The Inquiry, and president of City College of New York, Sidney Mezes.
+Lippmann would play a key role in the initial development of The Inquiry, first setting up headquarters at the New York Public Library with: fellow Harvard alum, summa cum laude, Master of Arts, and future US president Archibald Cary Coolidge; professor of History at Columbia University, BA, PhD, managing editor of the infamous 11th edition of the Encyclopedia Britannica, President Emeritus Carnegie Endowment, and one hell of a model Canadian, James Thomson Shotwell; and Colonel House’s Jewish brother-in-law, BS, BA, MA, Harvard, Century Club member, Director of The Inquiry, and president of City College of New York, Sidney Mezes.
 CCNY especially noted during these years for its proclivity to accept Jews on campus when other Universities, like Harvard, were applying strict quotas.
-Lippmann and these men would go on to play leading roles in Paris peace talks in 1919.
+Lippmann and these men would go on to play leading roles in Paris peace talks, creating the League of Nations, and the authoring of the Treaty of Versailles in 1919.

 “For Frankfurter and his friends, the House was a place to gather information, to influence policy, and to try out new ideas.”
 (25)